Send Message to the Future? Blockchain-based Time Machines for Decentralized Reveal of Locked Information: Secret Sharing with Reveal-Verifiability on Public Communication Channel

-The objective of the cryptographic protocol is to hide, distribute, and later recover a piece of information $k$.
+The objective of the cryptographic protocol is to distribute preserve confidentiality of a fixed-length information $k$.
 When applied to the timed-release cryptography system, $k$ is a symmetric key to encrypt and decrypt a time-sensitive message $m$.
-Two roles are involved in this protocol, on the one hand, it is the client that holds $k$, on the other hand, multiple secret holders receive shares of $k$ for recovery in the future.
+Two roles are involved in this protocol, including the client that owns $k$ and the $n$ secret holders that receive secret shares of $k$ denoted as $s_1, ..., s_n$.
+Here we define this required confidentiality property:

+\begin{definition} \textit{Confidentiality}: For any probabilistic polynomial-time (PPT) adversary \( \mathcal{A} \), the adversary's advantage in obtaining \( k \) fewer than \( t \) shares is negligible.
+That is:

+where \( \epsilon \) is a negligible function, \( s_1, s_2, \ldots, s_{t-1} \) are the shares available to the adversary, and \( t \) is the reconstruction threshold of the secret-sharing scheme. \end{definition}

 Unlike existing secret sharing protocols, since the proposed architecture is blockchain-based, it is required that clients and secret holders only communicate via sending permissionless blockchain transactions, i.e. in a publicly available broadcasting channel.
-Moreover, verifiability of revealed secret shares is an additional requirement compared to existing secret sharing methods.
+Moreover, reveal-verifiability (Definition \ref{def: reveal-verifiability}) is an additional requirement compared to existing secret sharing methods.

-We assume all honest parties are not compromised, i.e., secret holders keep their secret key safe, and clients keep their secret information $k$ safe.
-The broadcasting channel is assumed to be reliable such that all messages are eventually delivered to all parties.
-The order of the messages can be changed because each secret share is independent and can be revealed in arbitrary order.
+We make the following cryptographic and system level assumptions as the security foundations of the proposed protocol: \begin{itemize} \item We assume the discrete logarithm problem is hard, that is, Let \( G_1 \) and \( G_2 \) be cyclic groups of prime order \( p \) with generators \( g_1 \) and \( g_2 \), respectively.
+Given \( g_1 \) and \( g_1^x \), it is computationally infeasible for a probabilistic polynomial-time adversary to compute \( x \in \mathbb{Z}_p \). \item At the system level, we assume at least a threshold $t$ out of $n$ secret holders are honest. \item The randomly generated values, including private keys $sk_1, ..., sk_n$ from secret holders and the clients' random values $r$ (introduced below), are assumed to be secure and confidential. \item The broadcasting channel is assumed to be reliable such that all messages are eventually delivered to all parties. \end{itemize}